 What is electric flux?
-Electric flux definition: is defined as the total number of electric lines of force emanating from a charged body.
+Electric flux is, it can be said as the absolute number of electric lines of force emanating from a charged body.
 An electric field is represented by electric flux.
-Or electric flux definition: is a measure of the electricity coming out from a charged surface.
+Or electric flux is defined as a measure of the electricity coming out from a charged surface.

 Table of Contents